PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-rast.rst

 This script invokes the RAST service over the web to annotate a genome.
-It will submit a FASTA file to RAST, wait for the job to finish, and then format the results into a JSON-form `GenomeTypeObject <GenomeTypeObject>`_.
+It will submit a FASTA file to RAST, wait for the job to finish, and then format the results into a JSON-form :ref:`cli::GenomeTypeObject`.

-.. _cli::Parameters:

 Parameters
 ==========